-Hostage International launches bespoke Family Mediation Service
+Hostage International launches bespoke Family Reintegration Service

 The project is being led by Dr Nicola Lester, a mental health nurse trained in mediation, who specialises in working with people affected by crisis and psychological trauma in the immediate aftermath of a traumatic event, including hostage crises.